Deed of Covenant

 However, under s12 of the Landlord & Tenant (Covenants) Act 1995, (covenants with management companies etc) it essentially states that on any assignment of the lease, the benefit and burden of covenants made by the tenant with the third party pass to the tenant’s assignee.
 The 1995 Act therefore still maintains what is known as privity of contract between the new leaseholder and the landlord/management company so to all intents and purposes, the Deed of Covenant is rendered unnecessary.

-Having said that, the Deed of Covenant is one of the obligations contained within the lease.
+Having said that, it is one of the obligations contained within the lease.
 There will be a restriction placed on the register of title to the flat to prevent registration of any disposition unless it has been certified that the buyer has complied with this requirement.
 Failure to do so amounts to a lease breach and in many cases, the freeholders/managing agents will not accept any payments for service charges or ground rent.

 Why?
-Because the acceptance of such payments could mean that the right of the freeholder to enforce any of the leasehold covenants later on could be ‘waived’ in other words unenforceable.
-Until the Deed of Covenant is completed, additional arrears and penalties could also accrue, alongside the charging of interest (if the lease permits this).
+Because accepting payments could mean that the right of the freeholder to enforce any of the leasehold covenants later on could be ‘waived’ in other words unenforceable.
+Not only that but until its completed, additional arrears and penalties could also accrue, alongside the charging of interest (if the lease permits this).